Vishunpura: Demographics

 As per the census of 2011, the village code of Bisunpura is 207499.
 In that year, there were 877 girls per 1000 Boys under six years of age in the village.
 1,832 people in the village are literate (1072 male and 760 female) which is a literacy rate of 70.73%.
 For males, the literacy rate is 80.48% and for females the literacy rate is 60.41%.

 Economy

 Like all other villages in the country, agriculture is the main occupation of the people of Vishunpura.
 The major crops are rice, wheat, pulses, mustard, etc. Vegetables like potato, brinjal, peas and carrots are also grown.
-Vishunpura has a diverse community of people of various castes including kurmi, Brahmin, Kshatriya, Ahir and many more.
+Vishunpura has a diverse community of people of various castes.

 Food

 Chapatis prepared from millet flour, along with a meal prepared form spinach and mustard leaves, are the commonest dishes produced in the village.
 Chapatis are also eaten with ghee, or mixed with homemade jaggery.
 The villagers also prepare cooked millet with chutney made of tomatoes, garlic leaves, coriander leaves, ginger, green chillies and cumin seeds.
 Sweet boondies (made from Bengal gram flour and fried in ghee) along with curd is preferred by some people.
 The preferred sweet in this region is chena, made from milk (after the milk sours, paneer is extracted and then chena is prepared).
 Jalebies (made from gram flour) along with condensed milk are also a favorite among people in this region.